Connect Marriage

 • It’s a balanced agreement (that is, not completely in favor of one party or the other).

 A truthful, respectful, and caring prenuptial agreement is a step to making each partner feel secure about the financial future of your family.
-In many ways, a prenup is like having fire insurance on your home – something that you truly hope you never need but very reassuring that if you do, you will be secure in your understanding about how you will rebuild.
+In many ways, a prenup agreement is like having fire insurance on your home – something that you truly hope you never need but very reassuring that if you do, you will be secure in your understanding about how you will rebuild.

 MONEY MAKEOVER: Join Jean’s FinanceFixx — an 8-week program tailored to help you get your money right.
 You get a coach and fast, sustainable ways to make change in your life.
 Register now.